evellynsc/challenges/lineup_generator/doc/README.md

 <img src="performance.png" alt="performance" width="600" height="600">

-It is worth it to mentioned that Google or-tools standart solver is CBC, and consequently is the one used here.
+It is worth it to mentioned that Google or-tools standard solver is CBC, and consequently is the one used here.
 It is possible, however, to use a different solver and probably leverage performance.
 The graphic below shows a performance comparison among several available solvers.

 <img src="http://scip.zib.de/images/2016_06_13.png" alt="invalidate_solution">